 Colorado Probation Laws: Your Rights

-If you are charged with a probation violation, it’s imperative that you understand your legal rights to avoid additional consequences.
+If you are charged with a probation violation in Colorado, you must understand your legal rights to avoid additional consequences.

 Your legal rights include: